Home

 • Absolutely correct

-• Windy or Windy as a bird dog
+• Windy, or windy as a bird dog

 • To talk excessively, especially telling stories that are not true.
 The reference to bird dog is unclear.